mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Automation.md

 ### Jenkins architecture

 Architecturally, Jenkins is fairly simple.
 Users of Jenkins create and maintain jobs, or projects.
 A project is a collection of steps, also called builds.
-The term “Build” comes from Jenkins’ heritage as a build automation system.
-“Building” software typically refers to the process of compilation, in which high- level, human-written code is translated to machine code.
+The term “Build” comes from  the Jenkins heritage as a build automation system.
+“Building” software typically refers to the process of compilation, in which high-level, human-written code is translated to machine code.

-Jenkins organizes each project into it's home directory workspace (/var/lib/jenkins/workspace).
+Jenkins organizes each project into its home directory workspace ("/var/lib/jenkins/workspace").
-Each build job has it's own directory, where each step in the job gets executed.
+Each build job has its own directory, where each step in the job gets executed.
 There are 3 build spaces: Webhook | Generate_Analytics | Upload
 Each build job triggers upon successful execution the next job.

 ### Jenkins directory tree